Ferlab-Ste-Justine/overture-dev-clin/README.md

 ## Repo setup

-After first cloning the repo, you will need to also clone the submodule hiearchy of the sub-repos.
+After first cloning the repo, you will need to also clone the submodule hiearchy of the repo and its subrepos.

-You can simply run the **set_dependencies_submodules.sh** script.
+You can simply run the **set_submodules.sh** script.

 ## Launch Dependencies